 Caring for Trees in a Low Water Landscape

 As the lack of water continues to be of great concern, our urban forest is in need of extra care.
-Read these simple ways to care for your trees while saving water and download the Tips for Tree Care During Drought handout.
+Read these simple ways to care for your trees while saving water and download our Tips for Tree Care During Drought handout (en Español).

 Know Your Watering Rules

 Each city and county has different rules for outdoor watering.
 Be sure you know which days of the week you can water your trees.